 Nivolumab and Standard Chemotherapy before Surgery in Treating Patients with Inflammatory Breast Cancer

-- Histological diagnosis of invasive adenocarcinoma of the breast made by core needle biopsy and a clinical diagnosis of IBC based on presence of inflammatory changes in the involved breast, including diffuse erythema and edema (peau d'orange), with or without an underlying palpable mass involving the majority of the skin of the breast (T4d according to American Joint Committee on Cancer [AJCC] breast cancer staging, 8th edition [ed.]).
+- Histological diagnosis of invasive adenocarcinoma of the breast and a clinical diagnosis of IBC based on presence of inflammatory changes in the involved breast, including erythema and edema (peau d'orange), with or without an underlying palpable mass involving a third or more of the skin of the breast (T4d according to American Joint Committee on Cancer [AJCC] breast cancer staging, 8th edition [ed.]).
 Pathological evidence of dermal lymphatic invasion should be noted but is not required for diagnosis of IBC.

 - In case of bilateral cancer, the investigator should decide prospectively which side will be evaluated for the primary endpoint.